 - The Cameo: Captain Picard.

 - Chekhov's Gun: A very long-range one.
-O'Brien uses Techno Babble to fake the station having 5000 photon torpedoes to bluff the Cardassians.
-Four seasons later, the Klingons attack and it turns out the station really does have 5000 torpedoes now, and the Klingons initially suggest that it's a fake using the same Techno Babble O'Brien uses in this episode.
+O'Brien uses Techno Babble to make it appear that the station is armed with 5000 photon torpedoes and dozens of phaser banks in order to bluff the Cardassians.
+Four seasons later, the Klingons attack and their sensors show that the station really does have multiple phaser arrays and 5000 torpedoes - and the Klingons initially suggest that the station is really unarmed and that the same Techno Babble from this episode is being used to fake it.

 - Contemplate Our Navels: The whole long sequence where Sisko explains the circumstances of existing in linear time to the Prophets boils down to this.